taoeffect/vue-script2/README.md

 - Ordered execution based on position in markup!
 - Special [`unload` attribute](#cleanup-unused-resources-with-the-unload-attribute) can be used to keep your app's memory usage low!
 - Does [imperative loading](#promise-based-imperative-loading-too) too!

-Oh, and it's easy to modify this library to also support imperative loading of

 ## Installation